mcreel/Econometrics/README.md

 To get just the notes, click on econometrics.pdf, and then on Download, at the upper R of the page, which will download only the pdf.
 Links in the pdf point to files here on github, and will open in your browser.

 ## To run the examples
-you need to install Julia and then install this repository as a Julia package.
+You need to install this repository as a Julia package.
 Do this as follows:

 1. git clone this repo